lycheeverse/lychee/README.md

           `/root/dir`, a link to `/page.html` would be resolved to `/root/dir/page.html`.

           This option can be specified alongside `--base-url`.
-If both are given, an absolute link is resolved as: the domain name of the base URL, then the root dir path, then the absolute link's path.
+If both are given, an absolute link is resolved by constructing a URL from three parts: the domain name specified in `--base-url`, followed by the `--root-dir` directory path, followed by the absolute link's own path.

       --basic-auth <BASIC_AUTH>
           Basic authentication support.
 E.g. `http://example.com username:password`